European shares rally on report ECB mulling corporate bonds buys

 LONDON, Oct 21 Banks and shares in peripheral countries led a European rally on Tuesday after sources told Reuters the European Central Bank is considering buying corporate bonds to revive the region's economy.

-The Euro STOXX banking index rose 3.3 percent, with the biggest gains seen in Greek, Italian and French banks.
+The Euro STOXX banking index was up 3.5 percent at 1655 GMT, with the biggest gains seen in Greek, Italian and French banks.

 The ECB began buying covered bonds on Monday, part of a private-sector asset-purchase programme that will also see it buy bundled loans known as asset-backed securities (ABS) later this year.
 However, there is concern at the ECB that these measures may have an insufficient impact to help support the economy.